 There’s a brand new tag making the rounds and I was nominated with this Super Happy Love tag from Iniksbane.
 Thank you so much!
 This particular tag was created by the talented Pinkie, so props to her as well.
 I’m glad to see something new happening here on WordPress.
 This was made for positivity and I can sure use it.
 Thank you.

 Here are the rules for the Super Happy Love tag according to Pinkie:

 1. Thank the one who tagged you and if at all please tag the original post as well.
 This is my first blog tag and a bit of a passion project so I would like to see where it spreads!
 Oh and use Super-Happy-Love as a tag!

 2. Display the Super Happy Love Logo in your post Share the rules!

 3. Choose a minimum of 2 out of these 6 prompts to answer in this blog!
 More is always allowed!
 These six prompts are as follows!

-– Tell about a person you love, this can be a friend, partner but also a celebrity or even youtuber who means a lot to you.
-As long as they once took breath on this earthly realm you are allowed to pick them… Tell us why you love them.
+– Tell about a person you love, this can be a friend, partner but also a celebrity or even YouTuber who means a lot to you.
+As long as they once took a breath on this earthly realm you are allowed to pick them… Tell us why you love them.

 – Tell us something about a piece of music that you love.
-Does a anime intro mean a lot to you?
-Did you have a special memory to a pop song, like your first dance at your wedding?
+Does an anime intro mean a lot to you?
+Did you have a special memory of a pop song, like your first dance at your wedding?
 Maybe a piece of video game music?
 If you love it, you should tell us why!

 – Show us why you love a piece of media so much!
 A Book, A Game, A Anime, A Movie maybe even a random piece of fan art, you are free to pick as long as you can show us why you love it.